robnoflop/Schatsi/README.md

 In addition to the analysis, the results will be provided not only in tabular form, but additionally in a graphical overview to be able to penetrate the relationships between the papers and their authors.
 For this purpose, techniques of text analysis, natural language processing (NLP) and machine learning (ML) are used.

-Currently, SCHA.T.S.I can be used on Windows and Linux.
-A version for MacOS is in the making :-)
+Currently, SCHA.T.S.I can be used on Windows and Linux and with Release 1.3 a Beta version for MacOS accessible (No Guarrentee - Feedback is Welcome) :-)

 ---